Skyline Attractions

 Skyline Attractions, LLC is an American amusement ride and roller coaster design and manufacturing company founded in 2014 and based in Orlando, Florida.
 The company also includes a subsidiary company, Skyline Design, LLC, which offers design services inside and outside the amusement industry.

 The company has manufactured 5 roller coasters in the United States, and has designed multiple roller coasters for other manufacturers as well.
 Along with manufacturing roller coasters, Skyline Attractions also manufactures flat rides.

 List of roller coasters

-As of 2023, Skyline Attractions has manufactured 5 roller coasters around the world, none of which are currently in operation.
+As of 2023, Skyline Attractions has manufactured 5 roller coasters around the world, none of which are currently in operation, although one is set to open in 2027.